FYLSen/cf-worker-summary/readme.md

 - Rules for content requirements, expression style, and format
 - Word count requirement (use `${SUMMARY_MIN_LENGTH}` placeholder)
 - Special considerations for handling multiple viewpoints, time-sensitive content, and distinguishing between facts and opinions

-### PART_SUMMARY_PROMPT

-The `PART_SUMMARY_PROMPT` environment variable allows you to customize the prompt used for summarizing individual parts of long articles.
-If not set, a default template is used.

-### COMBINE_SUMMARIES_PROMPT

-The `COMBINE_SUMMARIES_PROMPT` environment variable allows you to customize the prompt used for combining multiple summaries of long articles.
-If not set, a default template is used.

 ## Cloudflare Worker Bindings